Te Kura Summer School

 When will my results appear on my NZQA Record of Achievement?

-- If your results do not appear on your 2021 Record of Achievement after 7 working days, please follow up with your school.
-Your school will be closed for much of December and January, so it is important to let them know you have registered for Te Kura Summer School.
+- If your results do not appear on your 2023 Record of Achievement after seven working days, please follow up with your school.
+Your school will be closed for much of December and January, so it is important to let them know that you have registered for Te Kura Summer School.

-- If your results do not appear on your 2021 Record of Achievement after 10 working days, please email email@example.com with your name, Te Kura ID and the missing standard number/s.
+- If your results do not appear on your 2023 Record of Achievement after 10 working days, please email email@example.com with your name, Te Kura ID, and the missing standard number/s.

 Te Kura working in partnership with schools

-Working in partnership with schools across New Zealand, Te Kura Summer School offers ākonga (students) the opportunity to achieve up to 10 NCEA credits to go on to further study, training, or to secure a job.
+Working in partnership with schools across New Zealand, Te Kura Summer School offers ākonga (students) the opportunity to achieve up to 12 NCEA credits at any one time to go on to further study, training, or to secure a job.

 Some questions and answers for schools